rich-p-rich/english-tutor-django-p4/README.md

 - HTML
 - CSS
 - Javascript
-- PostgreSQL supported by the CodeInstitute (https://dbs.ci-dbs.net/manage/D6gcyh37KsaEjR3u/)
+- PostgreSQL supported by the CodeInstitute (https://dbs.ci-dbs.net/)

 ## Structure
 The most important apps and folders which I customised to my project are:
-- english_tutor: the main project app
+- english_tutor: the project app
 - appointments: for booking and managing calls between the users and the tutors
 - games_and_exercises: stores the online exercises
 - home: the homepage